SCHMIDT: Soil temperatures for germination

 As with our agronomic crops, optimal soil temperatures for germination and emergence of our vegetable crops are about 5 to 10 degrees warmer than the minimum soil temps.

 Information on soil temperatures can be obtained from the North Dakota Agricultural Weather Network (NDAWN) station.
-Additional information on soil temperatures such as the average daily soil temperatures and soil temperatures under turf can be obtained at the NDAWN website which is ndawn.ndsu.nodak.edu .
+Additional information on soil temperatures such as the average daily soil temperatures and soil temperatures under turf can be obtained at the NDAWN website which is ndawn.ndsu.nodak.edu.
+Near real-time weather data can be viewed from any Web-browsing device, including smartphones.

-Soil temperatures at the Rugby station as of Monday, April 25th were 40?F under bare ground and 41?F under turf.
+Soil temperatures at the Rugby station as of Monday, April 16th were 32 degrees for bare ground and 31 degrees under turf.

 Please Enter Your Facebook App ID.
 Required for FB Comments.
 Click here for FB Comments Settings page